Planners agree to bigger Ovenden Moor turbines

 Access to the site for vehicles is planned from Cold Edge Road.

-But the plan has drawn criticism from the Bronte Society who fear the large turbines will detract from the area's tourism appeal.'Reach out'
+But the plan has drawn criticism from the Bronte Society who fear the large turbines will detract from the area's tourism appeal.

 In a statement, the society said: "The Bronte Society wishes to express its disappointment with the decision by Calderdale Council to grant planning permission to Yorkshire Wind Power for the repowering of the windfarm at Ovenden Moor.